Content starts here

 The high cost of long-term services and supports (LTSS) causes many older adults to fear impoverishment, becoming a burden to their families, or both.
 There is limited insurance coverage to ease these fears.
 And as the baby boom generation ages, the need for services will increase.
 At the same time, there will be fewer family caregivers to provide such care.
 States can take interim steps to ensure that LTSS are affordable and fiscally sustainable to individuals and governments.
 These efforts can also enhance the financial security of individuals and their families from the potential risk of impoverishment.

-- SUPPORT (SB 5337): Creating a certification for memory care services.
+• SUPPORT (SB 5337): Creating a certification for memory care services.
 This legislation seeks to improve dementia care in Washington by creating a certification for memory care services.
 The certification would launch on July 1, 2026, and prohibit anyone from operating or maintaining a memory care facility or memory care unit within the state without a certification after that date.
-Referred to Senate Rules Committee
+Passed the Senate.
+Passed the House Committee on Health Care & Wellness.
+Passed House Appropriations.
+Referred to House Rules.

-- SUPPORT (SB 5291): Implementing the recommendations of the long-term services and supports trust commission.
+• SUPPORT (SB 5291): Implementing the recommendations of the long-term services and supports trust commission.
 This legislation seeks to strengthen the WACares program by adopting recommendations from the Long-Term Services and Supports Trust Commission, which includes removing the 10 consecutive years proviso, providing exemptions for active duty military and non-immigrant visa holders and allowing people who opted out to opt back in.
-Passed out of Senate.
-Referred to House.
+Passed the Senate.
+Passed the House Committee on Early Learning & Human Services.
+Passed House Appropriations.
+Referred to House Rules.

-- SUPPORT (SJR 8201): Amending the Constitution to allow the state to invest money from long-term services and supports accounts.
+• SUPPORT (SJR 8201): Amending the Constitution to allow the state to invest money from long-term services and supports accounts.
 Many state funds were long ago exempted from Washington’s constitutional prohibition on investments in stocks and bonds.
 This list includes workers' compensation, disability trust funds, and pensions for frontline workers like our teachers and firefighters.
 This legislation provides the same type of exemption for the WA Cares program.
 Implementation will further assist in program solvency.
 Passed out of Senate.
-Referred to House.
+Passed the House Committee on Appropriations.
+Referred to House Rules.